wvuweb/slate-toolkit/README.md

 ### "I want to customize this boilerplate.
 What's the best way to do that?"

 Enter into the world of forking with Git.
 At the top of this page is a "Fork" button.
 This will copy (or "`fork`") this repository to your account.
 From there, you can use Git & GitHub to customize this toolkit to your liking.
 If we make a change later that you like and want to add to your customized version, [it's super easy](https://help.github.com/articles/fork-a-repo).
 If you need help learning Git, check out [Try Git](http://try.github.io).

+#### What's with the `partials`, `utilities`, and `vendor` folders?
+This is meant to be a way to keep your project organized and well structured.
+It's based off of concepts from [this post](http://thesassway.com/beginner/how-to-structure-a-sass-project).

+  * The `partials` directory is where the majority of your CSS will be constructed.
+A lot of folks enjoy breaking their stylesheets into sections like header, sidebar, footer, etc. The way your organize your project is up to you.
+  * The `utilities` folder is for mixins and other Sass code that doesn't actually output CSS.
+  * The `vendor` directory is for third party CSS.
+Any CSS coming from third party sources (such as FlexSlider, Bootstrap, etc) should go in this folder.
+CSS in the vendor folder should not be edited.
+If you edit it, immediately move it to the `partials` folder.

+#### Why isn't there a `scss` folder within the `html5_html` directory & how can I fix that?
+We didn't want to have to maintain the `scss` folder in two places; thereby, why we kept the `scss` files in the `html5_rhtml` folder.
+If you want to use the scss folder in a flat HTML project, simply copy and paste the `scss` folder from the `html5_rhtml` directory to the `html5_html` directory.